-There was a lot to take in with Carrie Bradshaw's wedding look in the Se**x and the City movie: Her bespoke Vivienne Westwood gown, her vampy makeup, and whatever that blue "bird" thing was that she wore in her hair...
-But of all of the pieces of her statement-making bridal look, the one piece that has stood the test of time is actually one she wore at the end of the film, paired with her simple white suit at her and Mr. Big's courthouse wedding: Her blue Manolo Blahnik stilettos.
+There was a lot to take in with Carrie Bradshaw's wedding look in the Sex and the City movie: Her bespoke Vivienne Westwood gown, her vampy makeup, and whatever that blue "bird" thing was that she wore in her hair...
+But of all of the pieces in her statement-making bridal look, the one item that has stood the test of time is actually one she wore at the end of the film, paired with her simple white suit at her and Mr. Big's courthouse wedding: Her blue Manolo Blahnik stilettos.

 Since Carrie Bradshaw selected the Hangsi as her "something blue" a decade a go, a number of brides have followed suit for their own big days.
 Olivia Palermo famously paired the shoe with a white sweater and princess skirt for her 2015 wedding, proving that the shoe works just as well for a bridal look now as it did back when Carrie was stood up at the altar (a move we still haven't forgiven Mr. Big for, by the way).

 The movie gained the shoe a notorious place in fashion and pop culture history, which designer Manolo Blahnik says happened by happy accident.
 “It’s torture—it’s a horror story.
 It just goes on and on,” he joked to Footwear News of the shoe's mass popularity.
 “It’s one of those things that I cannot explain, but I do thank God for it.
 I never do things thinking they are going to be iconic.
 It was just a coincidence.”